jeeneo/rootless-viperfx/readme.md

 9. In Virtual Master, open magisk and import that module, then install `viperfx-release.apk` and restart the VM
 10. If everything was done correctly, you should be able to open ViperFX without driver issues!
-    - (note: enable Legacy mode if apps don't get filtered just like a normal Android phone)
+    - (note: enable Legacy mode if apps don't get filtered just like a normal Android phone) (also note: you can increase refresh rate from 60 to 120 in VM settings for a smoother/faster experience)

 ## Issues
 Some apps like Poweramp don't support adding symlinked directories (which is what `/SharedFolder` is).
 If you want to add your media library to the VM without copying all of it, try: